FindArticles FindArticles

 Table of Contents

-• ProMotion comes to the standard iPhone
+• ProMotion arrives on the standard iPhone

-• A bigger, smarter selfie camera
+• A smarter, bigger selfie camera

 • Core specs and real-world impact